Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Yeah.

-And I am enjoying going back, listening to a different Bad Seeds album, listening to
+And I am enjoying going back, listening to a different Bad Seeds album, listening to a different solo album.

-other artists out there that I feel intimidated by.
-Someone like Prince, he's got like 50 albums.
+And yeah, I guess there are other artists out there that I feel intimidated by someone like Prince.

-all this sort of stuff, but I find it a bit too intimidating to jump in.
+But I find it a bit too intimidating to jump in.

-because I'm like, oh, it's too many seasons.
+There's several TV shows I've never watched and won't watch because I'm like, oh, it's too many seasons.

 25 seasons.

-You're like, crazy anatomy.
-Stop.
+You're like, crazy anatomy, stop.

 Yes, please stop.